drduh/Debian-Privacy-Server-Guide/README.md

 ## DNSCrypt

-[DNSCrypt](https://dnscrypt.org/) software can be used as a server and client to encrypt DNS traffic.
+[DNSCrypt](https://dnscrypt.info/) software can be used as a server and client to encrypt DNS traffic, as well as filter and shape queries.

 > If you are running your own private or public recursive DNS server, adding support for the DNSCrypt protocol requires installing [DNSCrypt-Wrapper](https://github.com/Cofyc/dnscrypt-wrapper), the server-side DNSCrypt proxy.